 We received an NSF grant in summer 2017 to continue this project!
 This funding will be used to determine whether ecosystem processes that regulate surface elevation are shaped by heritable responses of S. americanus to salinity, inundation, and carbon availability.

-- Continue to propagate and genotype modern and “ancestral” cohorts of plants from seeds retrieved from Chesapeake Bay marsh sediment cores.
+- Propagate and genotyping modern and “ancestral” cohorts of plants from seeds retrieved from Chesapeake Bay marsh sediment cores.

-- Taking ecological interactions into consideration, we will then conduct fully crossed exposure experiments with contemporary and ancestral cohorts to measure heritable, non-heritable and environmental contributions to plant traits, growth, and surface elevation.
+- Taking ecological interactions into consideration, we have and will continue to conduct fully crossed exposure experiments with contemporary and ancestral cohorts to measure heritable, non-heritable and environmental contributions to plant traits, growth, and surface elevation.